Adventures in Odyssey: Radio Theatre

 Radio Theatre is a program run by Focus on the Family that makes both original and adapted radio dramas.
 Much of the staff involved with Adventures in Odyssey is also involved with Radio Theatre such as Paul McCusker.

-They have made adaptations of many novels including Les Miserables and Anne of Green Gables, as well as an adaptation of the complete Chronicles of Narnia.
+They have made adaptations of many novels including Les Miserables and Anne of Green Gables, as well as an adaptation of the complete Chronicles of Narnia, hosted by C.S.
+Lewis' stepson Douglas Gresham.